Defacto2/server/public/md/magazine/the humble review.md

-This is a transcription taken from ALL CAPS, rainbow colored screenshots of the magazine using ChatGTP v4.
-Parts of the text will be wrong due to the quality of the source, AI halucinations, and AI self-censorship.
+This transcription is taken from all-caps, rainbow colored text screenshots of the magazine using ChatGTP v4.
+Parts of the text will be wrong due to the quality of the source, AI halucinations, and ChatGTP self-censorship.
 The game and movie reviews were not transcribed.

 ---